Nate Warren Nate Warren

 I was out of my element from the beginning of the assignment.
 The photo on the page to download the map and directions had cards spread across the table as if someone was trying to cheat at solitaire.

 I even asked myself if reading is really all that it’s cracked up to be.
 Maybe I should settle into the new world and let the YouTube algorithm create my personality and control my destiny.
 This was the size of my apprehension.
-Then I got the courage up to finally peek at the game, saw the five pages of horizontally printed instructions and set it down for another two weeks.
+Then I got the courage up to finally peek at the game, saw the five pages of horizontally printed instructions, and set it down for another two weeks.
 The hardest part of the game was starting it.

 My First Wight

-It was nearly the end of January before the guilt of disappointing Breakup Gaming Society’s 3.5 average listeners got me back to the table.
+It was nearly the end of January before the guilt of disappointing Breakup Gaming Society’s 3.5 average daily listeners got me back to the table.
 The first thing I had to do was choose a character: Seer or Barbarian.
 I decided to go with a Seer because it was blue and the face on the card looked like something straight from Jim Henson’s nightmare-inducing ‘80s workshop.

 My first battle I fought something called a Wight.
 Is a Wight something known in the gaming world?
 It sounds vaguely intimidating, but also slightly sexy.